UbiquityRobotics/learn/noetic/conveyorbot/routesetup.md

 To set up a route you'll first have to place [fiducial markers](noetic_conveyorbot_fiducials) in desired locations, and then use the touchscreen to set up which turn markers each robot should follow.

+Please read [usage guide](noetic_conveyorbot_usage) section first to get the general understanding of how routes work.

+**Note that this page is a work in progress and some parts might be outdated.
+If you are unsure about some details, contact Ubiquity Robotics support.**

 ## How to place floor markers

-To make sure your setup works as intended, set of rules need to be followed to prevent undesired behaviour:
+To make sure your setup works as intended, set of rules need to be followed to prevent undesired behavior:

 - Each marker should accurately point towards the next one <br>

+- Markers shouldn't be too close together (crossroads are exceptions)

 - Before sticking markers to the ground using their strong adhesive back side, it is recommended to stick them to the ground using some tape, so that you can test if your route setup is correct.
 Be careful that you don't cover the inner black part of the marker with the tape.
 After you've made sure the route is setup correctly, you can stick the markers by removing their back side.
 Stick the markers onto clean, smooth floor. <br>

 - Route loops should be set up in a way that makes the robots turn only left or right depending on where the lidar is mounted.
-This is done to prevent blind spot collisions and to simplify robot to robot interactions. <br>
+This is done to prevent "T-shaped" collisions and to simplify robot to robot interactions. **It is currently necessary to place the lidar in "shell left" position and setup routes so that robot does left turns (robot drives counter-clockwise from bird's-eye view) This limitation will be soon removed and you will be able to setup routes in both directions** <br>

 - <img src="assets/breadcrumb/turn_marker.jpg" alt="" width="40"> TURN markers should be used to create crossroads (or switches, in railroad terms) <br>